anonphoenix007/Baileys-Patched/README.md

 yarn add github:anonphoenix007/Baileys-Patched
 ```

-In your package.json, add this veraion this way
+In your package.json, add this version as
 ```ts
 "@whiskeysockets/baileys": "github:anonphoenix007/Baileys-Patched",
 ```